NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/actions.md

           Only available for <a href="/rules/origin-rules/">Origin Rules</a>, in the <code>http_request_origin</code> phase.
         </p>
         <p>
-          In the Cloudflare dashboard, this action is not listed in action selection dropdowns.
+          In the Khulnasoft dashboard, this action is not listed in action selection dropdowns.
 To use this action, create an origin rule.
         </p>
       </td>
       <td>No</td>